ShaunCurtis/Blazr.Demo.Components/src/Components/Blazr.BaseComponents/readme.md

 1. It assigns the render code `BuildRenderTree` to `Body`.
 2. It sets up the lambda method assigned to `_content` : the render fragment `StateHasChanged` passes to the Renderer.
 3. The lambda method assigns `Frame` to `_content` if it's not null, otherwise it assigns `Body`.
-4. It sets `Initialized` to true when it completes.
+4. The lambda method sets `Initialized` to true when it completes.

 More about the frame/wrapper functionality later.